0xjet/ccc/hostilities/hostilities.md

 Describe at least 4 factors that affect the impact (criticality) level of a security incident.
 Provide a short rationale of your answer for each factor.

 **6.**
-Do a comparative analysis a major ransomware campaign vs. a cyberespionage campaign backed by a foreign government against a national aerospace industry.
+Do a comparative analysis of a global ransomware campaign vs. a cyberespionage campaign backed by a foreign government against a national aerospace industry.
 Discuss similarities and differences of the threat structure across the following dimensions: typical group size and organization, funding amount and sources, available intelligence sources, TTPs, target(s), and motivation.

 ## Further Reading